VT-Visionarium/garlic/encap/README.md

 # encap
 a fork of The Encapsulated Software Manager by jwessel@uiuc.edu

+This package depends on csh: apt-get install csh

 ## install
-See file install.bash (or just run it) for details
+See file root_install.bash (or just run it) for details

 ## old documentation
 This small package does not appear to be maintained or distributed